ayusshsharma/Integration-and-beyond/about.md

 permalink: /about/
 ---

-Welcome to **Ayush Integration Lab**.
-I write about IBM API Connect, Openshift, Kong Gateway, enterprise middleware, and automation experiments from the field.
+Welcome to my ** Integration Lab**.
+I write about IBM API Connect, Openshift, enterprise middleware, and automation experiments from the field.

 With experience across retail, banking, and logistics, I share practical notes, POCs, and lessons learned — not marketing fluff.